Giants vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Giants have a record of 7-1.
+- The Giants have played as the underdog in seven of their past 10 games and have gone 6-1 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Giants and their foes are 6-4-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on five occasions.

+- The last 10 Giants contests have not had a spread posted by oddsmakers.
+San Francisco and its opponent have finished below the over/under in three consecutive games, with the average total set by bookmakers during that span being 8.5.

 Giants Betting Records & Stats

-- The Giants have been victorious in 23, or 62.2%, of the 37 contests they have been chosen as underdogs in this season.
+- The Giants have won in 23, or 62.2%, of the 37 contests they have been named as odds-on underdogs this year.

-- San Francisco has a record of 13-11, a 54.2% win rate, when it's set as an underdog of +100 or more by oddsmakers this season.
+- San Francisco has entered 12 games this season as the underdog by +125 or more and is 5-7 in those contests.

-- The moneyline set for this matchup implies the Giants have a 50% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Giants have a 44.4% chance of walking away with the win.

-- Games involving San Francisco have gone over the total set by sportsbooks in 38 of 79 chances this season.
+- San Francisco and its opponents have gone over the total this season in 38 of its 80 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!